A Generalizable Physics-informed Learning Framework for Risk Probability Estimation: Performance Analysis

 See Appendix~\ref{appdx:proofs} for the proofs.
 Corollary~\ref{cor:NN_worst_case_bound} says that standard NN can give arbitrarily inaccurate prediction due to insufficient physical constraints.
 This explains why risk estimation problems cannot be handled solely on fitting sampled data.
-Theorem~\ref{thm:full_pde_constraint} says that when the PDE constraint is imposed on the full space-time domain, the prediction of the PINN has bounded error, and the error scales linearly with the training loss.
+Theorem~\ref{thm:full_pde_constraint} says that when the PDE constraint is imposed on the full space-time domain, the prediction of the PINN has bounded error.